yarkhinephyo/15-213-computer-systems-notes/19-20 - Dynamic Memory Allocation.md

 ```

 **Application constraints**

-Can issue any sequence of `malloc` and `free` requests.
+1. Can issue any sequence of `malloc` and `free` requests.
-`free` request must be to a previously `malloc` block.
+2. `free` request must be to a previously `malloc` block.

 **Allocator constraints**

-Cannot control the size of allocated blocks.
+1. Cannot control the size of allocated blocks.
-Must respond immediately to `malloc` requests.
+2. Must respond immediately to `malloc` requests.
-Must allocate blocks from free memory.
+3. Must allocate blocks from free memory.
-Must align blocks to alignment requirements.
+4. Must align blocks to alignment requirements.
-Can manipulate and modify only in free memory.
+5. Can manipulate and modify only in free memory.

-**Allocator's goal**: Given a sequence of `malloc` and `free`, maximize throughput and peak memory utilization.
-These goals are often conflicting.
+**Allocator's goal**: Given a sequence of `malloc` and `free`, maximize throughput and maximize peak memory utilization.
+These two goals are often conflicting.

-**Throughput**: Number of operations per unit time.
+<ins>Throughput</ins>: Number of operations per unit time.

-**Peak memory utilization**: How efficiently the allocator uses the heap.
+<ins>Peak memory utilization</ins>: How efficiently the allocator uses the heap.
 The sum of all the payloads divided by the total size of the heap.

+**Memory fragmentation**

-**Internal fragmentation**: Occurs when memory block assigned to the process is larger than the memory requested.
+<ins>Internal fragmentation</ins>: Occurs when memory block assigned to the process is larger than the memory requested.

-**External fragmentation**: When there is enough aggregate heap memory but no single free block is large enough.
+<ins>External fragmentation</ins>: When there is enough aggregate heap memory but no single free block is large enough.

 **Track allocated block size**: Requires additional space for every allocated block.
 These headers decrease the memory utilization.
 (In the picture, each box is 4-byte)

 ![](images/Pasted%20image%2020220116151659.png)

 **Track free blocks**

-Method one: Implicit list using length to link all blocks.
+- Method one: Implicit list using length to link all blocks.
-Method two: Explicit list among the free blocks with pointers.
+- Method two: Explicit list among the free blocks with pointers.
-Method three: Different free lists for different size classes.
+- Method three: Different free lists for different size classes.
-Method four: Blocks sorted by size.
+- Method four: Blocks sorted by size.

 **Implicit list**: Besides block length, will have to mark as free or allocated.
 Since there is 8-byte or 16-byte alignment, the lower-order 3-bit or 4-bit are "always zero" for each block address.
 The lowest bit of the length can be used as a flag.